gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Tests

-- With no toolchain defined, build on windows with Visual C++/MinGW/cygwin-gcc in path and on linux with gcc4/gcc3 in path. (existing tests)
+- With no toolchain defined, build on windows with Visual C++/MinGW/cygwin-gcc in path and on linux with gcc4/clang in path. (existing tests)
-- Build with gcc3 & gcc4 on Linux in a single invocation, with neither tool chain in path.
+- Build with clang & gcc4 on Linux in a single invocation, with neither tool chain in path.
 - Build with Visual C++, MinGW and GCC on Windows in a single invocation, with no tool chain in path.
 - Reasonable error message when no tool chain is defined and default is not available.
 - Reasonable error message any defined tool chain not available.